yannicktonga/yannicktonga/README.md

 - 👋 Hi, I’m Yannick Tonga 👨
-- 👀 I’m interested in Data science and Finance👨‍💻
+- 👀 I’m interested in Data science 👨‍💻
 - 🌱 I’m currently learning Data analytics 📊
 - 💞️ I’m looking for an internship as a data analyst 👨🏾‍💼
 - 📫 I like using Python, Power BI, Tableau, Microsoft Excel and SQL 🛠